Plan a Memorable Chicago Trip by Taking the Train to Chicago

 Parking is free, but limited, at most stations for the South Shore Line.

-From Dune park, a ticket is only $9.
+From Dune Park, a one way ticket is only $9. ($10.25 from Michigan City.)
 Up to 3 kids, ages 13 and under travel free during daily off-peak hours, holidays, and weekends with a paid parent or guardian.

 It takes a little over 1.5 hours to ride from Dune Park to Millennium Station.